Jimmy McGrory: 1920s

-He was loaned out to Clydebank on 7 August 1923 and later that month scored on his debut against Aberdeen at Pittodrie in a 3-1 defeat.
+He was loaned out to Clydebank on 7 August 1923 and later that month scored on his debut against Aberdeen at Pittodrie in a 3–1 defeat.
 On 1 March 1924, he lined up in the Clydebank side to face Celtic at Parkhead.
 It ended up being quite a bizarre day for him, as he ended up scoring the winner in a shock 2–1 victory for Clydebank.
 Not long after this, and before the season was out, he was recalled to Celtic.
 In his time at Clydebank he played 33 League and Scottish Cup games, scoring 16 goals.
 Having returned to Celtic, he featured in the Glasgow Charity Cup semi-final against Queens Park on 6 May 1924, scoring in a 2–0 win.
 The final was two days later on 8 May 1924, where he played at outside-left in a 2–1 win over Rangers.

 The 1924–25 season started poorly, with McGrory not scoring in his first three games, but worse was to come when his father was killed after accidentally being struck by a stone in a local park.
-McGrory played against Falkirk the following Saturday, just hours after having just attended his father's funeral, and yet managed to get off the mark for the season with his first goal in a 2–1 win.
-With his goal scoring touch returned, he continued to add to his tally until a knee injury in November 1924 ruled him out until into the following year.
-McGrory returned in stunning form in the Scottish Cup, scoring a hat-trick against Third Lanark and a double against Rangers in a 5–0 semi-final victory.
+McGrory played against Falkirk the following Saturday, just hours after having attended his father's funeral, and yet managed to get off the mark for the season with his first goal in a 2–1 win.
+With his goalscoring touch returned, he continued to add to his tally until a knee injury in November 1924 ruled him out until into the following year.
+McGrory returned in stunning form in the 1924–25 Scottish Cup, scoring a hat-trick against Third Lanark and a double against Rangers in a 5–0 semi-final victory.
 He then headed a last minute winning goal in the 2–1 Scottish Cup Final victory over Dundee on 11 April 1925, the first major honour of his career.
 He finished his first full season at Celtic with 30 goals.

-The 1925–26 season was a successful one both personally and collectively, with Celtic winning the First Division and him finishing the season with 49 goals in all competitions, which included a streak that saw him scoring in seven consecutive league games.
+The 1925–26 season was a successful one both personally and collectively, with Celtic winning the 1925–26 Scottish Division One championship and McGrory finishing the season with 49 goals in all competitions, including a streak of scoring in seven consecutive league games.
 Celtic reached their second successive Scottish Cup Final, but McGrory this time was on the losing side as they lost 2–0 to St Mirren.